 - Heart disease.
 Early loss of estrogen might increase your risk.

-Most women have few signs of primary ovarian insufficiency, but your doctor may suspect the condition if you have irregular periods or are having trouble conceiving.
+Most women have few signs of primary ovarian insufficiency, but your health care provider may suspect the condition if you have irregular periods or are having trouble conceiving.
 Diagnosis usually involves a physical exam, including a pelvic exam.
-Your doctor might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.
+Your provider might ask questions about your menstrual cycle, exposure to toxins, such as chemotherapy or radiation therapy, and previous ovarian surgery.

-Your doctor might recommend one or more tests to check for:
+Your provider might recommend one or more tests to check for:

 - Pregnancy.
 A pregnancy test checks for an unexpected pregnancy if you're of childbearing age and missed a period.